Computer Security

 • Launch DDoS attacks that overload the servers, causing businesses to halt for hours

 As the security perimeter becomes more fluid, companies require greater visibility and control over their endpoints.
 They require tools that will allow them to monitor, oversee and secure even off-premises endpoints.
-Furthermore, endpoint protection is as important for small and medium-sized businesses (SMBs) as it is for large corporations.
+Furthermore, managed endpoint protection is as important for small and medium-sized businesses (SMBs) as it is for large corporations.
 Cybercriminals often exploit the fact that SMBs don’t consider themselves attractive cyberattack targets and hence do not implement adequate security measures, leaving their endpoints vulnerable and unprotected.

 What are the benefits of endpoint protection?